transmission/transmission/qt/README.txt

    1. Prerequisites: Qt >= 4.x and its development packages
    2. Build Transmission as normal
-   3. If you want to use the OS'es libevent, edit qtr.pro:
-      - LIBS += $${TRANSMISSION_TOP}/third-party/libevent/.libs/libevent.a
-      + LIBS += -levent
-   4. If you built Transmission without DHT, edit qtr.pro:
+   3. If you built Transmission without DHT, edit qtr.pro:
       - LIBS += $${TRANSMISSION_TOP}/third-party/dht/libdht.a
-   5. In the qt/ directory, type "qmake-qt4 qtr.pro"
+   4. In the qt/ directory, type "qmake-qt4 qtr.pro"
-   6. In the qt/ directory, type "make"
+   5. In the qt/ directory, type "make"
-   7. In the qt/ directory, as root, type "INSTALL_ROOT=/usr make install" (Feel free to replace /usr with /usr/local or /opt or whatever)
+   6. In the qt/ directory, as root, type "INSTALL_ROOT=/usr make install" (Feel free to replace /usr with /usr/local or /opt or whatever)